 A code review process is based on a process in which people can suggest, review, update and accept changes.

 Once a change is accepted, people with the correct permission can accept it.

 The involved people are typically decided into two groups: * contributors - people with the permission to create, review and update changes * committers - people with the additional permission to accept changes

-While a code review process can be implemented without any tool support, it is typically more efficient if a structured code review system is used.
-Gerrit is a code review system developed for the Git version control system.
+A code review process can be implemented without any tool support.
+But it is typically more efficient, if a structured code review system is used.

-In general a structure code review process has the following advantages:
+In general a structured code review process has the following advantages:

-Conformity with source code standards: code review allows the team to identify early in the process any violations with the code standards of the team.
+Allows the team to identify early in the process any violations with the team code standards.

 Shared code ownership: by reviewing code of other developers the whole team gets a solid knowledge of the complete code base.

 Easy entry to contribution: People without write permission to a repository have an easy way to start contributing and to get feedback.